azavea/raster-vision/docs/cli.rst

       -r, --rerun                   Rerun commands, regardless if their output files already exist.
       --tempdir TEXT                Temporary directory to use for this run.
-      -s, --splits INTEGER          The number of processes to attempt to split each stage into.
       --help                        Show this message and exit.

 Some specific parameters to call out: